 The Prague Three Day Travel Pass

-You’re probably deciding whether or not you’ll need to use Prague Public Transport and then whether you’ll need the long-term Litacka (for minimum 1 month), the Prague three day travel pass or single tickets.
-This page deals with the Prague three day travel pass which at the time of writing cost CZK310 and is pictured left.
+You’re probably deciding whether or not you’ll need to use Prague Public Transport and then whether you’ll need the 1 month ticket (from a DPP Office) or the long-term Litacka (for minimum 1 month), the Prague three day travel pass or single tickets.
+This page deals with the Prague three day travel pass which at the time of writing cost CZK310 and is pictured further down the page.
 NOTE: if you are travelling with children under 6 (document required to prove age) then they travel for free.
 If your child is 6 or over but has not had their 15th birthday then for free travel they must have a Litacka card.

 Why Would You Want It?